 We are very thankful for this multiplication of "good capital".

-We feel strongly that donors can collectively achieve strategic key objectives by pooling their capital.
-While financial markets offer this functionality through banks, asset managers, and such, similar platforms for donor capital are not readily available.
+We feel strongly that donors sharing a Christian worldview can collectively achieve strategic key objectives by pooling their capital.
+While financial markets offer this functionality through banks, asset managers, and such, similar platforms for Christian capital are not readily available.

-We believe that TOL’s decision to make its structures and opportunities available to external donors by creating an internal Donor-advised Fund platform will enable the collective allocation of donor capital, increasing the impact.
+We believe that TOL’s decision to make its structures and opportunities available to external donors by creating an internal Donor-advised Fund platform enables the collective allocation of Christian capital, increasing the impact.

 TOL is founded on Biblical principles, ascribes to a Biblical worldview and focuses on the support of charities that share our value system.